practicalli-johnny/clojure-cli-minimal-template/README.md

 A minimal Clojure CLI template for REPL driven development from scratch, using practicalli/clojure-deps-edn user level configuration for additional community tools.

+**DEPRECATED: Clojure CLI minimal template is no longer maintained.
+Use [Practicalli Project Templates]() to create new project using `:template practicalli/minimal`

 ## Getting started